-According to federal estimates, Oklahoma has high homeschool participation, some of the highest in the country, but these students have little access to public school offerings.
+According to federal estimates, Oklahoma has high homeschool participation, some of the highest in the country, but lacks data collection at the state level.

 History

 Oklahoma is in the southern United States.
-Homeschooling was legalized in Oklahoma in 1907, the first state in the nation to do so.
+Homeschooling was legalized in Oklahoma in 1907, the first state in the nation to do so, and the right to homeschool is included in its constitution.
 As such, it is unsurprising that Oklahoma appears to have high homeschool participation.

 Regulation

 In Oklahoma, parents can homeschool to meet the state compulsory education requirements for students ages 5 to 18.
+The state offers only one option for homeschooling.
 The state provides a webpage with guidance and suggestions to homeschool parents, but little is required.
 Parents are asked to notify their local public school principal of their intent to homeschool, but it is not required by law.
-The state does require instruction in basic subjects, but there are no approved or mandatory curricula.
+The state requires instruction in basic subjects.

 No explicit statute governs access to public school offerings for anyone outside of the public school system.
 Homeschool students have no access to public school classes or activities.
 In fact, the Federal District Court ruled against a homeschooled student seeking to compel the school to allow part-time enrollment.
 Swanson v.
 Guthrie Independent School District No. 1-1, 942 F. Supp.
 511 (W.D.Okl.
 1996).
 The 10th Circuit Court of Appeals upheld this decision.
 135 F.3d 694 (10th Cir.
 1998).
 We were unable to find information on homeschool access to special needs services.